Boo Ellis

 Following his standout collegiate career, the Minneapolis Lakers selected him as the first pick in the third round (16th overall) in the 1958 NBA draft.
-After two NBA seasons, Ellis played six seasons in the Continental League and three with the Marcus Haynes Fabulous Magicians, a traveling professional team.
+After two NBA seasons, Ellis played seven seasons in the Eastern Professional Basketball League (EPBL).
+He won an EPBL championship with the Allentown Jets in 1963.
+Ellis was selected as the EPBL Most Valuable Player and a member of the All-EPBL First Team in 1961 and to the All-EPBL Second Team in 1962.
+He also played three seasons with the Marcus Haynes Fabulous Magicians, a traveling professional team.
 In his later life, Ellis worked as a security guard in his hometown of Hamilton.
 He spent two and a half years of his life living with his daughter in Indianapolis, before succumbing the effects of a heart attack he had suffered two weeks earlier.
-Ellis died on May 6, 2010 at age 74.
+Ellis died on May 6, 2010, at age 74.